 Rentokil Initial is a proud supporter of Global Handwashing Day, and every year we encourage our colleagues around the country to go into their communities and spread the hand hygiene message.
 This year we are combining our Global Handwashing Day celebrations with another special event.
 Rentokil Initial was incorporated in December 1967 in South Africa, which means that we are celebrating our 50th birthday this year.
 And to mark this special event, we have set ourselves the target of washing 50 000 hands around the country this Global Handwashing Day.

-We did this to teach children not only how important it is to wash their hands regularly, but also how to wash them properly; between 20 and 30 seconds is the recommended time for thorough hand washing (we tell them this is the time it takes to sing “Happy Birthday “twice).
+We’ll be teaching children not only how important it is to wash their hands regularly, but also how to wash them properly; between 20 and 30 seconds is the recommended time for thorough hand washing (we tell them this is the time it takes to sing “Happy Birthday “twice).
 We’ll also remind them to make sure that they wash those often forgotten areas such as the tops of their hands and their thumbs, and we’ll cover the most important times to wash your hands, such as before eating and after visiting the bathroom.

 Download our school hand hygiene toolkit to help spread the word on why hand hygiene matters.